CompCogNeuro/book/book/preface.md

 \newpage
 {<} \huge Preface

-This is the fourth edition of this book.
+This is the fifth edition of this book.
 The source of this book is hosted on:

 https://github.com/CompCogNeuro/ed4